driessene/acoustic_camera/readme.md

 # DSP
 Hold sources, processes, and sinks for audio processing.

-## __config__.py
-Hold configuration data and dependencies.
-- __use_cupy__ - bool: If true, use cupy instead of numpy and scipy.
-Recommended to be true if the computer has a cuda GPU with cuda compiler installed.
-Follow the setup [here](https://docs.cupy.dev/en/stable/install.html)

 ## print_audio_devices - Function
 This function prints all available audio devices to the terminal.
 Useful for finding the ID of the device you are looking to record data from